Oneirag/ong_office365/README.md

 Combines [Office365-REST-Python-Client](https://pypi.org/project/Office365-REST-Python-Client/) and https://blog.darrenjrobinson.com/interactive-authentication-to-microsoft-graph-using-msal-with-python-and-delegated-permissions/
 to deal with Sharepoint sites with MFA authentication, without asking for password all time.

+For some cases (e.g. when you don't have admin rights to create an app or your client_id does not support a certain app), uses selenium to get tokens from browser and be able to use internal apis.

 It is mainly meant for windows (although it also works in macos).

 ## Prerequisites